loui-gh/Loui/README.md

 <!--
-- 🔭 I’m currently working on ... passing Exam03
+- 🔭 I’m currently working on ... a website for a client
 - 🌱 I’m currently learning ...
-C and Shell
+Python
-- 💬 Ask me about ... the weather
+- 💬 Ask me about ... my travel plans
 - 📫 How to reach me: ...loflavel@students.42wolfsburg.de
-- ⚡ Fun fact: ...I speak Spanish, German, French & English -->
+- ⚡ Fun fact: ...I speak Spanish, German and English -->